Do you love your neighborhood grocery store, and buy everything you need there?

 10. Frozen pancakes

-Why frozen pancakes are a thing people buy is a mystery.
+It is a mystery why anyone buys frozen pancakes.
 Making pancakes at home is super easy.
-A basic recipe takes a few minutes to whip up and slightly longer to cook.
+A basic recipe takes a few minutes to whip up, and slightly longer to cook.
 We know you can do it.

 Cook up a big batch on the weekend and freeze the extras to eat throughout the week.
 Your cost will be pennies per pancake.